GSA/digitalgov.gov/content/posts/2016-01-05-trends-on-tuesday-mobile-only-u-s-audiences-grow-while-broadband-usage-drops.md

 url: /2016/01/05/trends-on-tuesday-mobile-only-u-s-audiences-grow-while-broadband-usage-drops/
 date: 2016-01-05 10:02:30 -0400
 title: 'Trends on Tuesday: Mobile-Only U.S. Audiences Grow While Broadband Usage Drops'
-summary: 'The Pew Research Center released an interesting report about home Internet usage that revealed broadband usage plateaued in 2013 and, in fact, dropped 3%&nbsp;in 2015.
+summary: 'The Pew Research Center released an interesting report about home Internet usage that revealed broadband usage plateaued in 2013 and, in fact, dropped 3% in 2015.
 Later in the report, Pew states the growth in mobile-only audiences compensated for the drop in home broadband usage, so the overall number of people with Internet access hasn&rsquo;t changed'
 authors:
   - wsullivan
 categories: